SFI Coding and ISO 14224: A Complete Guide for Maritime CMMS

 Challenge 2: Data Migration Complexity Solution: Use automated mapping tools and validate in phases rather than attempting complete migration at once

-Challenge 3: Training Requirements Solution: Develop role-specific training—simplified for deck officers, detailed for superintendents
+Challenge 3: Training Requirements Solution: Develop role-specific training.
+Keep it simplified for deck officers and detailed for superintendents.

 Challenge 4: Inconsistent Legacy Data Solution: Focus on "going forward" data quality while gradually cleaning historical records